TL;DR · Short Answer

 1. Top-Rated Schools

-Families will pay a premium — and compete aggressively — for homes in top school districts.
-Towns like Summit, Chatham, Millburn, and Westfield have schools that drive perpetual demand.
-If your home is in an A+ school district, you have a built-in buyer pool that never goes away.
+Families pay a premium — and compete aggressively — for homes in A-plus districts.
+Summit, Chatham, Millburn, and Westfield have public schools that generate perpetual demand regardless of rates or national headlines.
+If your home is in one of those catchments, you have a buyer pool that does not go away.
+If it sits just outside one — even by a block — you're in a different market than you think.

 2. Midtown Direct Train Access

-Midtown Direct towns command a measurable price premium — often 15 to 25% higher than comparable towns without direct service.
+Midtown Direct towns command a 15 to 25 percent premium over comparable towns without direct service.
 The one-seat, no-transfer ride to Penn Station is the single most valuable commute feature in NJ real estate.
-Sellers in Midtown Direct towns benefit from this premium with every transaction.
+Sellers collect that premium on every transaction whether they realize it or not.

 3. Walkable Downtowns